Wesh2003/phase2-wk2CodeChallenge/README.md

 <em> Please note that for the code to work you need to have installed the js server and started it on
  your local computer.</em>
+<em>Also Please not that ny time you run a function such as clicking a button or Nav Link, it will show an error page after doing its work.
+Please reload in order to restore the page and continue using the site</em>

 ### js server installation method.
 1. install js server by copy pasting the code below on the terminal